romainducrocq/wheelcc/README.md

 The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
 It emits x86-64 AT&T assembly for GNU/Linux, which is then linked with gcc/ld. wheelcc is written in C++, and builds to a standalone executable + a bash driver.

+## Migrating to C

+A C compiler should be written in C, right? wheelcc was written from the start with the final goal to be written in plain C (at some point (maybe (?))).
+C++ was used for development mostly for its very handy STD (especially containers and smart pointers), that made prototyping and large-scale refactoring much easier.
+The use of C++ features has been kept to a minimum and restricted to a small subset of the language, and almost all the code sticks already close to C-style.
+Now that the compiler has grown to a decent size and a stable architecture, it is finally time to migrate to C!

+### Some big steps

+- [] (~90% done) {All} Remove easely removable C++ features (classes, templates, namespaces, ...)
+- [] {Lexer} Replace C++ regex library with a C alternative (either POSIX regex or regexp9)
+- [] (POC done) {Error handler} Replace exceptions thrown with error code propagation
+- [] (POC done) {Algebraic datatypes} Replace single inheritance data structures with tagged unions
+- [] (POC done) {Polymorphism} Replace smart pointers with manual reference count managed memory
+- [] (POC done) {STD containers} Replace collections and strings with C alternatives (stb_sd, sds)

 ## Usage

 ### Distros